edbizarro/laravel-facebook-ads/README.md

 Use this method to retrieve an account ads.
 This method requires an `account_id` and a list of fields to be retrieved.

-To obtain a list of all available fields, take a read on [this](https://github.com/facebook/facebook-php-ads-sdk/blob/master/src/FacebookAds/Object/Fields/AdFields.php).
+To obtain a list of all available fields, look at [this](https://github.com/facebook/facebook-php-ads-sdk/blob/master/src/FacebookAds/Object/Fields/AdFields.php).

 ```php
 $adAccounts->getAds('account_XXXX', ['name', 'adset_id', 'targeting']);